We offer five undergraduate options:

 - Integrated Learning Major (ILM) in Neuroscience

-The B.A. vs B.S.
-Degree in Psychology
+The B.A. in Psychology vs B.S. in Psychology.

 Why would I opt for a B.S. degree?

 The purpose of the psychology B.S. degree is to provide recognition for students who have taken significantly more physical science, life science, mathematics, and laboratory courses than they have to take for the psychology B.A. degree.
 If you are one of those students, consult the psychology B.S. degree requirements in the course catalog.

 Please note: the B.S. degree is not necessary for graduate study in any branch of psychology or for getting into other graduate programs, including medical school.
 Whatever your career goals are, a B.A. in psychology will allow you to fulfill them.

 The Department of Psychology advises against students taking heavy course loads or missing out on taking other courses that are of interest to them, in favor of pursing a psychology B.S. degree.

 Generally speaking, students pursuing the B.S. degree must complete the requirements for the psychology B.A., along with the following.
 Note that the course catalog contains the most up-to-date information:

 - One of the psychology lecture-laboratory sequences listed in the course catalog.
 Note that courses selected to complete the sequence may not be used to satisfy other requirements for the major.

 - One of the six biology, chemistry, or physics lecture-laboratory sequences listed in the course catalog.